ossf/scorecard/README.md

 |---------|------------------------|--------------------------------|--------------------------------|---------------------------------------------------------------------------|
 ```

-### Using a Package manager
+### Running Scorecards Using a Package Manager

-scorecard has an option to provide either `--npm` / `--pypi` / `--rubygems`
-package name and it would run the checks on the corresponding GitHub source
+For projects in the `--npm`, `--pypi`, or `--rubygems` ecosystems, you have the option to run Scorecards using a package manager.
+Provide the package name to run the checks on the corresponding GitHub source code.
-code.

 For example: